 Building a basic DIY off-grid solar power systems is a fun, challenging, and worthwhile journey to make.
 It is fun since you will enjoy every single step of creating an off-grid system by yourself.
 This journey can be challenging, too, since it will require a considerable amount of your time, skills, and effort to make the project a reality.

-Building a DIY off-grid solar system is worthwhile.
+Building a DIY off-grid solar power systems is worthwhile.
 It will not only make you learn more about solar energy, but also, it will add more value to you as an individual in return.
-So, why not start learning now and build your off-grid system the soonest?
+So, why not start learning now and build your off-grid system the soonest

 What is an Off-Grid Solar System?

 An off-grid solar system is a stand-alone electrical power system that uses solar energy as its resource.

 An off-grid solar system is not connected to the main public utilities (especially the electricity grid).It generates DC electricity from solar panels and stores it by utilizing batteries.
 It powers the home appliances by converting the stored DC electricity into AC using an off-grid inverter.